High Luminosity Large Hadron Collider

 The High Luminosity Large Hadron Collider (HL-LHC; formerly referred to as HiLumi LHC, Super LHC, and SLHC) is an upgrade to the Large Hadron Collider, operated by the European Organization for Nuclear Research (CERN), located at the French-Swiss border near Geneva.
 From 2011 to 2020, the project was led by Lucio Rossi.
 In 2020, the lead role was taken up by Oliver Brüning.

 The upgrade started as a design study in 2010, for which a European Framework Program 7 grant was allocated in 2011, with goal of boosting the accelerator's potential for new discoveries in physics.
-The design study was approved by the CERN Council in 2016 and HL-LHC became a full-fledged CERN project.
+The design study was approved by the CERN Council in 2016 through which HL-LHC became a full-fledged CERN project.
 The upgrade work is currently in progress and physics experiments are expected to start taking data at the earliest in 2030.

 The HL-LHC project will deliver proton–proton collisions at 14 TeV with an integrated luminosity of 3 ab^{−1} for both ATLAS and CMS experiments, 50 fb^{−1} for LHCb, and 5 fb^{−1} for ALICE.
 In the heavy-ion sector, the integrated luminosities of 13 nb^{−1} and 50 nb^{−1} will be delivered for lead–lead and proton–lead collisions, respectively.
 The unit inverse femtobarn (fb^{−1}) measures the time-integrated luminosity in terms of the number of collisions per femtobarn of the target's cross-section.
 The increase in the integrated luminosity for the aforementioned major LHC experiments will provide a better chance to see rare processes and improving statistically marginal measurements.